fagia/gitlab-playground/README.md

 #### Create an user with read/write PAT to invoke GitLab API from CI/CD commands

-Since this is still an open issue: https://gitlab.com/gitlab-org/gitlab-ce/issues/41084, we ha to create a *fake* user and issue a PAT (Personal Access Token) that we'll pass to the CI/CD commands that work with GitLab API.
+Since this is still an open issue for the CE version of GitLab: https://gitlab.com/gitlab-org/gitlab-ce/issues/41084, we have to create a *fake* user and issue a PAT (Personal Access Token) that we'll pass to the CI/CD commands that work with GitLab API.

 Go to GitLab GUI Admin area, go to Users area and click button 'New user'.
 Give the new user 'ci-cd-executor' as both name and username and 'ci-cd-executor@nowhere.com' as email.
 Click button 'Create user' and then 'Edit' button and enter a password for this user and 'Save changes'.
+Go to Groups area, enter the 'tech-lunch' group and add the user 'ci-cd-executor' as *Maintainer* of the group.
 Now logout from 'root' user and log back in as 'ci-cd-executor'.
 Once a new passowrd has been set and logged in again, click on the top right user avatar and access the 'Settings' area and then the 'Access tokens' area.
 Add a new personal access token with name 'ci-cd-execution' and the 'api' scope checked.
 Copy the newly created token value and log back as 'root'.
 Access the CI/CD settings area for the 'tech-lunch' group and open the 'Variables' section, here add a new protected variable with name 'COMMANDS_API_TOKEN' and value the personal access token value you just copied.
-Go to the GitLab Admin area, got to Groups area and add the user 'i-cd-executor' as *Maintainer* of the 'tech-lunch' group.

 #### Create another GitLab project